openregister/specification/content/auditability.md

    proof.
 6. Verify the signed root hash is the same as the [signed root hash](#signed-tree-head) part of the Register proof.
-7. Verify that for each Item reference in each Entry there is an Item.
+7. Verify that for each Item hash in each Entry there is an Item.
+8. Verify that each Item computes the same hash that identifies it.

 ***
 TODO: Can (2) be obtained atomically with (1)?